-- structuring logical, coherent information that will be meaningful to the reader
+- structuring logical, coherent information that will be meaningful to your reader

 - creating goodwill by using appropriate language and tone